teachaccess/accessibility-skills-hiring-toolkit/roles/ux-visual-designer.md

   - How might you implement or keep accessibility in mind when conducting user research?
   - How might you implement or keep accessibility in mind when testing a prototype?

 #### Preferred

 - Experience articulating and incorporating accessibility requirements into visual design documents and specifications
   - When should you use or recommend ARIA roles or attributes to solve an accessibility issue?
 - Preferred question: Experience using assistive technologies (e.g., VoiceOver, JAWS, Dragon Naturally Speaking, ZoomText, mobile solutions, etc).
   - Describe two types of assistive technology and how you have tested with them.

-## Translations
-A list of translations will be provided here when received by language.
-Please submit through GitHub.